KanachYerevan/kanachyerevan.github.io/src/birds/index.md

 layout: page
 title: Great Tits for Yerevan
 ---
-The **great tit** (parus major) is a bird that eats insects in huge amounts, which makes it a great option for biological pest control.
+The **great tit** (Parus major) is a bird that eats a huge number of insects, which makes it a great ally in the fight against pests.
-The bird's unique "feature" is that it knows how to extract insect larvae from inside the leaves, where they cannot be reached by chemicals or any other solution.
+The bird has a unique talent: it can pull insect larvae out from inside the leaves, where pesticides can't reach them.
-A single titmouse family can consume thousands of insects in a season, effectively protecting an area with hundreds of trees.
+A single great tit family can eat thousands of insects in a season, effectively protecting an area with hundreds of trees.
 This makes the great tit our main weapon for fighting leaf miner moths, which threaten Yerevan's oaks and chestnuts.

 ![Great Tit][2]